 are realized in a variety of media from cut paper to watercolor.

-popular and unpopular cultural references, ranging from anime
+and unpopular cultural references, ranging from anime to English

-to English psychedelic album covers to Middle Eastern miniature
+psychedelic album covers to Middle Eastern miniature paintings.

-paintings.
-All of his works depict imagined worlds and create
+All of his works depict imagined worlds and create tensions

-tensions between static images and dynamic narratives.
-Baratta
+between static images and dynamic narratives.
+Baratta recently

-recently had a solo show at Vox Populi in Philadelphia.
-His
+had a solo show at Vox Populi in Philadelphia.
+His two-person

-two-person show at The Green Lantern in Chicago was named one
+show at The Green Lantern in Chicago was named one of the top

 review in the New Yorker of BENJAMIN DEGEN's